m4r35n357/ODE-Playground/README.md

 It is therefore (or should be, if it were better known!) a serious competitor to the fourth-order RK4 for the vast majority of cases.

 The code itself is tiny (as are the dynamic executables) and has been partly developed on, and is suitable for running on, a Raspberry Pi 4 computer.
-The c code supports arbitrary precision, and is most suited to solving systems of ODEs to high accuracy.
+The c code supports arbitrary precision (using the GNU MPFR library: https://www.mpfr.org), and is most suited to solving systems of ODEs to high accuracy.
 The Python code uses float precision, and is most suited to interactive analysis and plotting of functions and their derivatives.

 For the uninitiated, here is a review of the TSM itself and its history of repeated "discovery" and re-branding.